aws-solutions-library-samples/guidance-for-machine-translation-pipelines-using-generative-ai-on-aws/README.md

    - source_text: The text to be translated
    - context: (Optional) Additional context to improve translation quality

+   You can find a sample file (sample_test.csv) in the sample_data folder

 2. Upload the CSV file to your input S3 bucket:
 ```bash
 aws s3 cp your-input-file.csv s3://your-input-bucket-name/inputs/your-input-file.csv